 Political power over the ghettos in the mid-1960s was primarily controlled by non-resident whites — in some cases with the cooperation of a few local Black or Latino office-holders.
 At that time, white voters outnumbered nonwhites in every major American city except for Washington DC.
 Municipal governments were dominated by white office-holders whose primary interest in their "colored" population was to keep them quite, docile, and out of sight.
 In this they were ably aided by ghetto ward bosses (both white and nonwhite) who used booze, favors, cold cash, phony counts, and rigged ballots to reliably deliver bloc votes for City Hall incumbents who were quite satisfied with the self-serving status quo regardless of what they proclaimed during campaign season.

-The result was civic policies that reinforced the ghetto system.
+The result were civic policies that reinforced the ghetto system.
 Building codes were not enforced against inner-city landlords, nor were health and safety laws.
-When residents asked local authorities to take action about inadequate heat, rats & roaches, broken stairs, leaking pipes, peeling paint, uncollected garbage, public drunkenness, street prostitution, and other problems, their complaints were quietly filed and forgotten.
+When residents asked local authorities to take action about inadequate heat, rats & roaches, broken stairs, leaking pipes, peeling paint, uncollected garbage, public drunkenness, street prostitution, and other problems, their complaints were filed and forgotten.

 Police.
 To law-enforcement and the powers-that-were, confining racial minorities to sharply-defined ghettos made them easier to police and control.
 Many urban police departments adopted, "To Protect and Serve," as their motto.
 But it was made clear to inner-city residents that that slogan didn't apply to them.
 The cops — all but a few of whom were white — functioned like an occupying army assigned to protect white citizens and white property from dark-skinned threats.